God provides common good for everyone. He hears the humble cries of contrite seekers during distress.

-Be faithful to your spouse if you have one.
+If you have a spouse, be faithful to them.
 Uplift them with your praise.
 Spoil them with your attention.
 Make allowances for their weaknesses.
 (This does not require you to stay in an unsafe relationship.)

-Be kind to your young children, if you have any.
+If you have young children, be kind to them.
 Encourage and protect them.
 Spend time with them, doing things they enjoy.
+Instill in them a reverence for God by your example.
 Help them discover their divine destiny.

-If your children are adults, recognize their individual uniqueness.
+If you have adult children, recognize their uniqueness.
 Respect their differences from you and each other.
 Share your wisdom without criticism.
 Let God deal with their shortcomings.